Pharaohs (PHRZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pharaohs Historical Price

-According to the latest data gathered on Pharaohs live price page, the current price of Pharaohs is 0USD.
-The circulating supply of Pharaohs(PHRZ) is 3.50B PHRZ , giving it a market capitalization of $1.94M.
+According to the latest data gathered on Pharaohs live price page, the current price of Pharaohs is 0.00051404USD.
+The circulating supply of Pharaohs(PHRZ) is 3.50B PHRZ , giving it a market capitalization of $1.80M.

 The Pharaohs Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PHRZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.